 Highlights.
 More than 99% of American consumers read online reviews before making purchases; reviews influence 93% of consumers’ purchasing decisions.

-- 92% of consumers read online reviews of a local business before making their first visit.
+- 96% of consumers read online reviews of a local business before visiting.

-- Up to 84% of consumers place as much trust in online reviews as they do in personal recommendations; among 18- to 34-year-olds, this share increases to 91%.
+- 42% of consumers place as much trust in online reviews as they do in personal recommendations; among 18- to 34-year-olds, this share increases to 91%.

 Online Review Conversion Rate Statistics